What is Endpoint analytics?

 - The Intune Service Administrator role is required to start gathering data.

-To enroll devices via Configuration Manager requires:
+How to enroll devices via Configuration Manager

 - A minimum of Configuration Manager version 2002 with KB4560496 - Update rollup for Microsoft Configuration Manager version 2002 or later